 Gross Square Footage Exclusions

-Gross square footage does not take into account open areas like pools, playing fields, courts, light wells, parking lots, unexcavated basements and parts of upper floors that are eliminated by spaces or lobbies that are higher than single-floor ceiling height.
+The gross square footage does not take into account open areas like pools, playing fields, courts, light wells, parking lots, unexcavated basements and parts of upper floors that are eliminated by spaces or lobbies that are higher than the single-floor ceiling height.

 Net Square Feet

 Net square feet should be not confused with gross square feet.
 Net square feet is usually used within a room and refers to the square footage that can be used or assigned based on inside wall dimensions.

 The term "building core" refers to areas that are not leased to any individual tenant but are available to and used by all tenants.
 These are gross square footage inclusions.
 Some of these areas may be referred to as rentable square feet, such as meeting places and lobbies.